 One of the best series of response papers I was required to write was in a class on Emily Dickinson where we were asked to write about one poem every week using the variorum.
 This was useful for how deeply it lead us to engage with a poem every week.
-It also asked us to not only think about the poem as it existed in printed form but to consider Dickinson’s fascicles, the variant words she used in her poems, and the different versions of these poems.
+It also asked us to not only think about the poem as it existed in printed form but also to consider Dickinson’s fascicles, the variant words she used in her poems, and the different versions of these poems.
 While I haven’t worked on Dickinson’s poems in a while, this way of focusing on the materiality of texts and their various forms has informed my current work.
-In this case, even if the content is not something I am contending with in this moment the process and methodology was important for me to learn.
+In this case, even if the content is not something I am contending with in this moment, the process and methodology was important for me to learn.

 - Book Reviews